syo00/ReactiveLinqToObservableCollection/README.md

     .Count();  // Count() returns IObservable<int>
 ```

-In additional, you can use some of useful reactive extensions methods such as **ObserveOn**, **SubscribeOn**, **Synchronize**, and etc. They make very easy to change ObservableCollection handling thread and synchronize.
+In additional, you can use some of useful Reactive Extensions methods such as **ObserveOn**, **SubscribeOn**, **Synchronize**.
+They make very easy to change ObservableCollection handling thread and synchronize.

 ```csharp
 ObservableCollection<string> observableCollection = ...;